 Eat plenty of citrus fruits, carrots and leafy greens.
 If you take a supplement, be cautious with Vitamin A because it’s not water-soluble, so too much of it can be detrimental.

-2. Apply Your Vitamins
+4. Apply Your Vitamins

 The link between healthy eating and clear skin has been well known for a long time, but you have to do more than just eating vitamin-rich foods.
 When you ingest nutrients, your body sends them to where you need them most, and that may not always be your skin.

 Exercise also improves circulation, which means more blood can flow to your skin, carrying more nutrients to the fibroblast cells, which will help them to regenerate and repair.